Siaki Ika: Cleveland Browns

 Ika was selected by the Cleveland Browns in the third round, 98th overall, of the 2023 NFL draft.

 On August 27, 2024, Ika was waived by the Browns, and later re-signed to the practice squad.
 He was released on October 15.

 Philadelphia Eagles

 On October 23, 2024, Ika signed with the Philadelphia Eagles practice squad, but was released a week later.
 He was signed to the practice squad on November 20, but released a week later.

 Kansas City Chiefs

 On December 13, 2024, Ika signed with the Kansas City Chiefs practice squad.
 He signed a reserve/future contract with Kansas City on February 11, 2025.
 On June 11, Ika was waived by the Chiefs.

+Dallas Renegades

+On January 12, 2026, Ika was allocated to the Dallas Renegades in the UFL regional allocation.

 Personal life

 Ika's brother Jay Toia was a defensive tackle at UCLA and is currently a defensive tackle for the Dallas Cowboys.
-His brother Soane Toia is a defensive lineman at San Jose State, his cousin Stanley Ta'ufo'ou was a defensive lineman at USC and Toia's brother Abitoni is a rugby player in New Zealand.
+His brother Soane Toia was a defensive lineman at San Jose State and is currently a defensive lineman for the Toronto Argonauts, his cousin Stanley Ta'ufo'ou was a defensive lineman at USC and Toia's brother Apitoni is a rugby player in New Zealand.